hkhurram147/Capstone_Chatbot/README.md

 5. **Expected Behavior:**
     - Streamlit will launch the frontend application.
-    - A new browser window or tab should automatically open, displaying the home page of the GEI Chat Bot website.
+    - A new browser window or tab should automatically open, displaying the home page of the Chatbot website.
     - If it doesn't open automatically, navigate to the URL provided in the terminal (usually `http://localhost:8501`).

 ### Using the Application